When you begin to wonder, where today’s persistent problems come from, what have you noticed?

 Well, right now, it is hard to tell.
 But should we remove the resident and naturalized citizens from the population graph, it is possible that we may be looking at a negative reinforcing loop.

 All natural systems are reinforcing loops.
 They either reinforce positively or negatively.
 Human populations are natural systems.
-When left uncontrolled, it reinforces positively just as in the behaviour of the population of the US.
-However, when we attempt to control what was essentially a reinforcing loop, it does not steady and behave consistent with a balancing (or goal-seeking) loop, but instead, begins to reinforce negatively.
+When left uncontrolled, it reinforces positively just as in the behavior of the population of the US.
+However, when we attempt to control what was essentially a reinforcing loop, it does not steady and behave consistently with a balancing (or goal-seeking) loop, but instead, begins to reinforce negatively.
 The causal structure either reinforces positively or negatively.

-When we understand this salient aspect of systems thinking, it is possible then, that we can predict the behaviour of any decisions we take today and their impact in the future.
+When we understand this salient aspect of systems thinking, it is possible then, that we can predict the behaviour of any decisions we make today and their impact in the future.
 This is key.

 Knowing this now, what could we have done differently?